Ninja Gaiden (2004 video game)

-is an action adventure hack and slash video game developed by Team Ninja and published by Tecmo for the Xbox.
-It was released in March 2004.
-Players control Ryu Hayabusa, a master ninja, in his quest to recover a stolen sword and avenge the slaughter of his clan.
+is a 2004 action-adventure game developed by Team Ninja and published by Tecmo for the Xbox.
+A reboot of the Ninja Gaiden franchise, set in the modern day, players control Ryu Hayabusa, a master ninja, in his quest to recover a stolen sword and avenge the slaughter of his clan.
 It was inspired by Tecmo's Ninja Gaiden series, and is set in the same continuity as Team Ninja's Dead or Alive fighting games.

 Tecmo developed Ninja Gaiden for five years, targeting a western audience.
 The game's violence created difficulties obtaining content ratings, and it was censored in some regions.
 Making use of the Xbox's internet connectivity, Tecmo promoted Ninja Gaiden with a series of international online contests; record-breaking numbers of players competed for places in the live final held at the 2004 Tokyo Game Show.

-Ninja Gaiden was critically acclaimed and sold 362,441 copies in North America in the first month of release; however, Japanese sales were poor.
-Team Ninja released two packs of downloadable content, which were also incorporated into a reworked version, Ninja Gaiden Black (2005).
-In 2007, Ninja Gaiden was ported to PlayStation 3 as Ninja Gaiden Sigma, with extra content and graphical improvements; this was released on the portable PlayStation Vita as Ninja Gaiden Sigma Plus.
-Ninja Gaiden was followed by Ninja Gaiden II (2008) and Ninja Gaiden 3 (2012).
+Ninja Gaiden received critical acclaim, with praise for its combat, graphics, and level of difficulty.
+It was also a commercial success, selling over 1.5 million units worldwide and becoming one of the top 10 best-selling Xbox games.
+It sold 362,441 copies in North America in the first month of release; however, Japanese sales were poor.
+Team Ninja released two packs of downloadable content, which were also incorporated into a reworked version, Ninja Gaiden Black, in 2005.
+In 2007, Ninja Gaiden was ported to PlayStation 3 as Ninja Gaiden Sigma, with graphical improvements, and even though some extra content was added, a lot of the original content and mechanics got altered; this was released on the portable PlayStation Vita as Ninja Gaiden Sigma Plus.
+Ninja Gaiden was followed by Ninja Gaiden II (2008), Ninja Gaiden 3 (2012) and Ninja Gaiden 4 (2025).

-Ninja Gaiden Sigma was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One as part of the Ninja Gaiden: Master Collection on June 10, 2021.
+Ninja Gaiden Sigma was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One as part of the Ninja Gaiden: Master Collection on June 10, 2021.

 Gameplay

 Ninja Gaiden develops its narrative thread through the actions of its player-controlled protagonist, Ryu Hayabusa.
-Viewed from a third person over-the-shoulder perspective, in typical action-adventure fashion Ryu starts the game with basic, low-level abilities and weapons that can be upgraded as he progresses, by discovering or buying items.
+Viewed from a third person perspective, in typical action-adventure fashion Ryu starts the game with basic, low-level abilities and weapons that can be upgraded as he progresses, by discovering or buying items.
 In keeping with his ninja persona, his character can interact with the game environment to perform acrobatic feats, such as running along and jumping off walls, swinging from pole to pole, or running across water.
 The game world is made up of several distinct regions, most of which are connected via the city of Tairon, which functions as a hub.
 Access to these regions are obtained by fighting enemies, finding keys, or solving puzzles, inspired by the mechanics of The Legend of Zelda video games.
 Dragon busts scattered throughout the regions provide the means to save player progress, permitting gameplay to be resumed at a later time.